tjarbo/discord-moodle-bot/.github/ISSUE_TEMPLATE/bug-report.md

 4. See error

 ### What was supposed to happen?
-What do you think should happen if there is no bug ?
+What do you think should happen if there is no bug?

 ### Further information: